thirdweb-dev/modular-contracts/README.md

 thirdweb will publish upgradeable, 'shared state' hooks for developers (see [src/erc721/hooks/](https://github.com/thirdweb-dev/contracts-next/tree/main/src/erc721/hooks) and [test/hook-examples](https://github.com/thirdweb-dev/contracts-next/tree/main/test/hook-examples) which contains the familiar Drop and Signature Mint contracts as shared state hooks).

-These hook contracts are designed to be used by develpers as a shared resource, and are upgradeable by thirdweb.
+These hook contracts are designed to be used by developers as a shared resource, and are upgradeable by thirdweb.
 This allows thirdweb to make beacon upgrades to developer contracts using these hooks.

 At any point, developers can opt to use any custom, non-thirdweb hooks along with their core contract.
 Without the involvement on delegateCall based upgradeability, writing hooks should be accessible for more developers, and we expect to form a vibrant hooks ecosystem.